-Once you confirm that that is in fact what you want to do and you want to continue, you might be prompted to enter your computer’s admin password so as to get the required permissions to change the filesystem on the card.
+Once you confirm that that is, in fact, what you want to do and you want to continue, you might be prompted to enter your computer’s admin password so as to get the required permissions to change the filesystem on the card.
 Then it’ll do its thing and display a report on what it has done.

 And that’s about all there is to it.
 Your SD card is now ready to use.

-- It is technically possible to go against the SD Association specs and, for example, format a 32GB hard with exFAT or a 128GB card with FAT32.
+- It is technically possible to go against the SD Association specs and, for example, format a 32GB card with exFAT or a 128GB card with FAT32.
 But that goes against the specifications and can potentially cause issues with some cameras, so you can’t use this app to do it.
-For that, you’d need to use a different tool such as the built-in formatting tools with the operating system. ↩
+For that, you’d need to use a different tool, such as the built-in formatting tools with the operating system. ↩

 - For truly sensitive data, you can also get more specialized data scrubbing apps that can do things like multi-pass overwrite. ↩